The Orion StarMax 90 TableTop telescope is an interesting setup indeed.

 Portable & Compact

-The Orion StarMax is incredibly portable and compact.
+The Orion StarMax is incredibly portable and compact, which is great.
 The OTA weighs only 3.7 lbs and with the 2.8 lb mount, you have a 6.5 lb setup.
 The OTA is only 10” long.
-This is a very doable telescope setup for many on the go or for those who want to pull out the scope on the porch for fast and easy observations with little effort.
+I think this is a very doable telescope setup for many on the go or for those who want to pull out the scope on the porch for fast and easy observations with little effort.

 With its supplied tabletop mount, it’s not equipped for astrophotography, and long exposure astro imaging is out of the question.
 With no tracking ability or computerized/auto features that support prime focus imaging, no serious work can be done with the StarMax.